 Commodity Trading Terms

-Basis Point is a measure of how much a goods value moves in a period (usually from the open).
+- Basis Point: This is a measure of how much a goods value moves in a period (usually from the open).
 It is different depending on the market, but in the US, it is normally equal to a change of .01%.
 So, if something changes 100 basis points down it means the price fell 1%.

 Parity.
 A parity is how a trader prices something.
 They will look at a market or good and price that good on a different market or on a different good, sometimes both.
 So that you can conceptualize this I’ll give you an example.